-Microsoft Surface book 2 – As I don’t have one permanent work desk and I like to travel, I needed a light laptop, one which would handle 4K video and 80Mb photos.
-It mostly fulfils all my needs, it’s super cool that the display is detachable and I can use it as tablet.
+Microsoft Surface Book 2 – As I don’t have one permanent work desk and I like to travel, I needed a light laptop, one which would handle 4K video and 80Mb photos.
+It mostly fulfills all my needs, it’s super cool that the display is detachable and I can use it as a tablet.

 Sirui T-2004XL tripod – As a tripod is most essential for Cinemagraph creation, I chose my tool very carefully.
 Sirui is very well built, light and very easy to use.